Schoodic Institute’s SeaWatch

-Since 2011, Schoodic Institute’s SeaWatch has monitored the coastal migration of autumn’s southbound birds counting thousands of birds between September and Thanksgiving.
+SeaWatch has monitored the coastal migration of autumn’s southbound birds since 2011, counting thousands of birds between September and Thanksgiving.
 SeaWatch at Schoodic Point is a citizen science program conducted by staff and volunteers of the Schoodic Institute’s Bird Ecology Program.
 Learn how you can participate here.
 Are you an early riser?
 Head in to Acadia National Park – Schoodic Point, Winter Harbor and watch for migratory waterbirds.
 Drop-in from sunrise until 9:30 AM beginning September 16, through November 17, 2017.
 Daily barring inclement weather.
 Bring binoculars.
 Dress for the weather.
 No registration required.

 Hawk Watch is a collaborative effort between the park’s Interpretive Division and Schoodic Institute’s Bird Ecology Program.
 Cadillac Mountain in Acadia National Park is the highest point along the Atlantic coast from the Canadian border to Brazil.
 Its latitude makes Cadillac Mountain a natural sentinel and exceptional early detection point for observing the northeastern-most headwaters of what becomes a spectacular river of southbound raptors.
-Visitors welcome.
-Learn more here.

 Frazer Point Early Bird Watch is the third and newest migration monitoring program being conducted by the Schoodic Institute Bird Ecology Program.
-The public is invited to join the observation gathering and witness songbird migration, learn identification tips, gain bird conservation knowledge, and find out about a variety of opportunities to participate as a Schoodic Institute citizen scientist.
+The public is invited each Thursday in November to join the observation gathering and witness songbird migration, learn identification tips, gain bird conservation knowledge, and find out about a variety of opportunities to participate as a Schoodic Institute citizen scientist.
 Free program but registration IS required.
 Find all details and registration information here.

 These two 5-day, 4-night tours feature the northern forest during the height of songbird singing as well as the raucous seabird breeding islands along the downeast coast of Maine.
 The scenery on this adventure is spectacular and equal to the variety of birds to be found.
 Birds of note: American Three-toed and Black-backed Woodpeckers, Spruce Grouse, Boreal Chickadees, a variety of warblers and flycatchers, Atlantic puffin, Razorbill, Arctic Tern and pelagic species.
 Lodging is at Big Moose Inn and Schoodic Institute at Acadia National Park.